 The nursing staff members who start to provide orthopedic care require understanding the correct and efficient nursing skills to practice nursing correctly for themselves and for the patients.
-Nurses are ideally placed to support patients with external fixator devices, in particular helping them look after the pin sites (Walker, 2018). verbal and Providing written information will help patients understand the importance of caring for pin sites effectively, identifying infection quickly, reducing patients pain and anxiety (Badr et al., 2021; Lie et al., 2022).
-So the current study aim was to assess effect of orthopedic nursing care protocol on nurses' knowledge, performance, and patients' outcomes among patients with external fixators.
+Nurses are ideally placed to support patients with external fixator devices, in particular helping them look after the pin sites (Walker, 2018).
+Providing verbal and written information will help patients understand the importance of caring for pin sites effectively, identifying infection quickly, reducing patients pain and anxiety (Badr et al., 2021).
+So the aim of the current Study is to assess the effect of orthopedic nursing protocol performance on nurses compliance, pain, anxiety, and incidence of pin sites infection among patients with external fixators.
+When taking care of orthopedic patients, nursing staff must acquire the necessary nursing skills to provide appropriate care for patients using external fixator devices.
+Nurses play a crucial role in assisting patients with pin site care, as outlined by Walker (2018).
+Providing patients with written and verbal instructions can help them understand the importance of proper pin site maintenance, early detection of infections, and reducing discomfort and anxiety (Badr et al., 2021).
+This study aims to assess effect orthopedic nursing care protocol on pain, anxiety, and occurrence of pin sites infection among patients with external fixators.